 Is the "Double mutation" from India dangerous?

-By combining the two mutations, the Indian variant of the virus is able to easily avoid the reactions of the immune system.Source: B92, DW
+By combining the two mutations, the Indian variant of the virus is able to easily avoid the reactions of the immune system.Source: B92

 Therefore, both vaccinated and those who have survived Covid 19 may also become infected with this variant of the virus, even more quickly.